cloudflare/stream-react/README.md

    */
   onEnded?: EventListener;
   /**
-   * Sent when an error occurs. (e.g. the video has not finished encoding yet, or the video fails to load due to an incorrect signed URL)
+   * Sent when an error occurs. (e.g. the video has not finished encoding yet, or the video fails to load due to an invalid signed token)
    */
   onError?: EventListener;
   /**